 Meanwhile, a new KENWOOD TOWNE CENTRE competitor was being built in two stages.
 The first, ROOKWOOD PAVILION {4.9 miles southwest, in Norwood}, was open-air in format, middle-market in orientation and was completed in 1994.
 ROOKWOOD COMMONS, a more upscale counterpart built adjacent to the PAVILION, was dedicated in the year 2000.

 By this time, KENWOOD TOWNE CENTRE was established as Cincinnati's most upscale fashion mall.
 To retain this position, the construction of a trendy, open-air "lifestyle component" began in June 2003.
-This twelve-tenant addition, known as The Streetscape, comprised 100,000 leasable square feet.
+This nine-tenant addition, known as The Streetscape, comprised 100,000 leasable square feet.
 It was built onto the south facade of the existing mall.
-First stores opened in February 2004.
+The Cheesecake Factory debuted on February 16, 2004, with Maggiano's Little Italy welcoming first diners on September 16th.

-A second renovation phase, completed in 2005, expanded Macy's to over 276,600 square feet and added a multilevel parking garage to the rear of the store.
-A third round of renovation, undertaken in early 2007, demolished the old Pogue's / Penney's / Parisian.
-It was replaced by a 2-level (138,000 square foot) Nordstrom, which had a 2-level parking structure underneath.
+A second renovation phase, completed in 2005, expanded Macy's to over 276,600 square feet and added a multilevel parking garage to the north side of the store.
+A third round of renovation, undertaken in early 2007, demolished the old Pogue's-Penney's-Parisian.
+It was replaced by a 2-level (138,000 square foot) Nordstrom, built over a 2-level parking structure.
 The store held its grand opening on September 25, 2009.

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, KENWOOD TOWNE CENTER became part of the Brookfield retail center portfolio.